dbousfie/PoliticsofAI/syllabus.md

 assessment throughout the course, if you wish to opt out of the use of generative technology, please let me know.

+How generative technology may be used in assessment:

+1\.
+Pre-assessment - to provide structural or overall feedback before begining any grading.

+2\.
+Applying rubric - using the rubric from the course outline to apply to submitted assignments to assess the degree of compliance before or during completing any grading.

+3\.
+During assessment - to double-check the veracity of claims being made about your submission during the assessment of your material.

+4\.
+Post assessment - to find additional examples or instances in your submissions to assist in providing feedback.

+5\.
+Refining assessment - suggesting forms of constructive criticism, actionable items, and overarching themes or issues to assist in your assessment.

+6\.
+Checking for unauthorized AI use, following University guidelines (and those attached below).

+How generative technology will NOT be used in assessment:

+No grades will be assigned solely with generative technology at any point in this course.
+Assessment will always be done by the instructor/graders in accordance with the course outlines, because of the unpredictability and unreliability of current generative technology.

+No personal or individual identifiers will ever be included in the assessment of material by any generative technology.

 +----------------+--------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------+
 | **Example of   | **Why is this Allowed?**                                                                                                 | **Things to Keep in Mind**                                                        |
 | an Allowable   |                                                                                                                          |                                                                                   |